ghorwin/SIM-VICUS/data/tests/readme.md

 to the Ubuntu version).

 **Important:** After an OS update, you may need to update all regression test results.
-It is important that this OS-update-related result update is *never* mixed up with regression test result updates due to development.
+It is important that this OS-update-related change of reference results is *never* mixed up with regression test result updates due to development.

 ## Adding Test Cases

-When adding or updating regression tests, you need to be *very carefully*, otherwise we risk to verify programming/modelling errors by accidentally submitting wrong test results.
+When adding or updating regression tests, you need to be *very careful*, otherwise we risk to verify programming/modelling errors by accidentally submitting wrong test results.

-Hence, please *strictly* follow the regression test procedure described below.
+Hence, please ***strictly*** follow the regression test procedure described below.
 Be aware that creating good regression tests takes time - but this is time well spent since regression tests are the *key critical quality assurance method* to guarantee a reliable model solver!

 ### Designing a new Regression Test

-Regression tests are simple, limited tests of an individual isolated model feature/solver capability.
+Regression tests are simple, limited tests of an _individual_ isolated model feature/solver capability.
 Avoid dumping example projects or real life projects as regression test.
-A good regression test check for a single or few related features and is named accordingly.
+A good regression test checks for a single or only a few related features, and should be named accordingly.
 The execution time of a regression test **should never exceed 0.5 seconds.**

 *Rationale:* we will have eventuelly hundrets of test cases and when we attempt to find and fix regression test errors due to code changes we need to run the test suite many many times.